shrenikr235/Fantasy-Premier-League-Analytics/README.md

 # FPL Analytics

 The project is aimed at analyzing FPL data to rate and rank players, analyze match event data in real-time, compute team strengths and understand and predict player ratings using Apache Spark and its supporting libraries.
-Additional line of information text about what the project does.
-Your introduction should be around 2 or 3 sentences.
-Don't go overboard, people won't read it.

 ## Prerequisites